Nickil21/nickil21.github.io/_posts/2020-04-04-the-risk-of-racial-bias-in-hate-speech-detection.md

 Annotators are substantially more likely to rate a tweet as being offensive to someone, than to rate it as offensive to themselves, suggesting that people recognize the subjectivity of offensive language.

+# Results
+While both models achieve high accuracy, the false positive rates (FPR) differ across groups for several toxicity labels.
+The <span style="color:teal">DWMW17</span> classifier predicts almost **50%** of non-offensive AAE tweets as being offensive, and <span style="color:teal">FDCL18</span> classifier shows higher FPR for the "Abusive" and "Hateful" categories for AAE tweets.
+Additionally, both classifiers show strong tendencies to label White tweets as "none".
+These discrepancies in FPR across groups violate the equality of opportunity criterion, indicating discriminatory impact.

+{% include figure image_path="/assets/images/nlp_papers_summary/pic_19.png"
+ alt="this is a placeholder image" caption="Classification accuracy and per-class rates of false positives (FP) on test data for models trained on DWMW17 and FDCL18, where the group with highest rate of FP is bolded." %}

 # Takeaways
 * Evidence of racial bias in existing hate detection corpora.